TonyFlury/repeatedtestframework/docs/using.rst

     :caption: Key use by Decorator
     :name: DecoratorAndDataKeyExample

-    from GenerateTestMethods import GenerateTestMethods
+    from repeatedtestframework import GenerateTestMethods
-    from GenerateTestMethods import skip
+    from repeatedtestframework import skip

     def test_method_wrapper(index, a, b, result):
         """Wrapper for the test_method"""